aceofgreens/aceofgreens.github.io/content/articles/2025-12-14-portfolio_optimization_and_capm.md

 $$
 \begin{aligned}
 & \mathbb{E}[r_C] = w \mathbb{E}[r_i] + (1 - w) \mathbb{E}[r_M] \\
-& \sigma^2_C = w^2 \sigma^2_i + (1 - w)^2 \sigma^2_M + 2 w(1 - w) \text{Cov}(i, M) \\
+& \sigma^2_C = w^2 \sigma^2_i + (1 - w)^2 \sigma^2_M + 2 w(1 - w) \text{Cov}(r_i, r_M) \\
 & \left[ \frac{\partial}{\partial w} \frac{\mathbb{E}[r_C] - r_f}{\sigma_C} \right]_{w = 0} = 0
 \end{aligned}
 $$

 The calculations are long and tedious, so we'll skip them.
-After computing the derivatives, substituting and simplifying one gets the so-called [Security Market Line](https://en.wikipedia.org/wiki/Security_market_line):
+After computing the derivatives, substituting, and simplifying, one gets the so-called [Security Market Line](https://en.wikipedia.org/wiki/Security_market_line):

 $$
 \mathbb{E}[r_i] = r_f + \underbrace{\frac{\text{Cov}(r_i, r_M)}{\text{Var}(r_M)}}_{\beta_i} (\mathbb{E}[r_M] - r_f).
 $$

 It's a linear relationship between the mean return of asset $i$ and its covariance with the market portfolio.
 The slope is called the "beta" of asset $i$.
-If $\beta = 1$, the asset moves with the market.
-If $\beta > 1$, it's more volatile than the market.
+If $\beta > 1$, the asset has higher systematic exposure than the market and amplifies market movements.
 If $\beta < 0$, it moves opposite to the market.
-In general, $\beta$ measures what's called *systematic risk*.
-That's the unavoidable risk of participating in the market as a whole.
-It cannot be removed by diversification (holding different assets of varying correlations).
-And that's why CAPM compensates investors for it.
-Any risk that is endemic to an individual firm (e.g. a particular lawsuit, deal, event) could be diversified away by holding a bundle of assets, but not this kind of market-wide risk.
+To understand it intuitively, we need to first understand *systematic* and *unsystematic* risk.

+**Unsystematic risk**.
+The return from a risky asset could be high or low because the issuing company has struck a major deal with a partner, or is facing a tough lawsuit.
+These are individual, idiosyncratic reasons related to the company itself.
+They are *diversifiable*: when this risky asset is mixed with others, the combined portfolio variance could be lower than that of its individual assets.

+**Systematic risk**.
+Other risks, such as the risk of the entire market tanking or booming, cannot be avoided.
+If you participate in the market, you're open to such risk.
+Hence, it's called systematic.
+It cannot be diversified away.
+Common examples are inflation, interest rate risks, business cycles, quantitative easing/tightening, tax changes.

+The parameter $\beta$ measures systematic risk.
+Since this risk is unavoidable, CAPM compensates investors for it.
+If an asset contributes $\beta$ times as much systematic risk as the market portfolio, then it must offer $\beta$ times the market risk premium.
+Interestingly, if $\beta < 1$, the asset could still be more volatile than the market if most of its risk is idiosyncratic.
+CAPM is also a *single-factor* model because there's only one factor that is compensated, systematic risk.
+In contrast, there exist multiple factor models (e.g. [Fama-French three factor](https://en.wikipedia.org/wiki/Fama%E2%80%93French_three-factor_model)) which model the return as
+$$
+r_i - r_f = \alpha_i + \sum_{k=1}^K \beta_{ik} F_k + \epsilon_i.
+$$

+Here there are $K$ factors, each with coefficient $\beta_{ik}$, along with an abnormal return term $\alpha_i$.
+CAPM predicts $\alpha_i = 0, \ \forall i$, but in reality some companies and assets could be estimated, for example due to model misspecification or omitted risk factors, to have $\alpha > 0$, i.e. returns above those that pricing models predict.
+Hedge funds are meticulously seeking this alpha.

+An asset with statistics $(m_i, \sigma_i)$ is efficient, or undominated, if there is no other portfolio that offers the same return for a smaller risk, or that has the same risk but with a higher return.
+The CAL of portfolio $P$, as we saw above, contains all portfolios which are a combination of the risk-free asset and that particular portfolio $P$.
+If $P$ is some inefficient asset, its entire CAL will be dominated.
+The CAL of the tangency portfolio is called the Capital Market Line (CML).
+The CML is one particular CAL, and the only one which is non-dominated.

+The key difference between the SML and the CML is that SML uses systematic risk, instead of total risk, and in this way determines how much the return *should* be if supply equals demand.
+That's where the concept of equilibrium stems from.
+The SML can also price inefficient assets.
+For instance, an inefficient asset may have too high risk for its return.
+To price it, CAPM says: if this risk is mostly idiosyncratic, its return should be small.
+If it's mostly unavoidable systematic risk, then its return should be higher.
+To measure systematic risk, we use the asset’s covariance with the market.

+We've come a long way and have shown a complete derivation chain: `utility → mean–variance approximation → optimal portfolios → tangency → equilibrium → CAPM → SML pricing`.
+The strongest assumption was that all investors share their expectations over $\mathbf{m}$ and $\mathbf{\Sigma}$.
+Yet, without such homogeneous beliefs, the market portfolio need not be mean–variance efficient.
+This motivates further research beyond CAPM.